 Mix oats, flour and coconut and a pinch of salt in a large mixing bowl.

 Add the liquid to the dry ingredients and mix thoroughly until you have a good sticky dough.
 If the mixture seems too wet add a little flour.
 Let the dough cool a little and preheat oven to 160 degrees celcius.
 Using a dessert spoon shape balls of dough about 4 cm in diameter and place at least 7cm apart on a tray lined with baking paper.
 Do not flatten biscuits as they will flatten in the oven.
-Bake for 10-15 minutes until golden brown, opening oven halfway to squash the centre of each biscuit with the back of a fork.
+Bake for 10-15 minutes until golden brown, opening oven the halfway mark to squash the centre of each biscuit with the back of a fork.

 Notes: Some people like to add sultanas, and they are a great addition while not part of the traditional Anzac recipe.
 The crispy chewiness ratio can be also modified by playing around with the brown/caster sugar ratio.